-The Send menu popup selection provides the ability to send a diver to a specific latitude and longitude (Figure 64).
-For example, if there is a place on the sea floor that a salvage team is working, the latitude and longitude can be recorded as a destination.
+The Send selection provides the ability to send a diver to a specific location (Figure 56).
+For example, if there is a place on the seafloor where a salvage team is working, the latitude and longitude can be recorded as a destination.
 When divers need to return to that location, the send diver function can be used.